dicekeys/seeded-crypto/doxygen/Introduction.md

 const auto sealed_message = sk.seal(plaintext);
 ```

-All keys are derived from _seed_ strings, using options specified in
+All keys and secrets are derived from _seed_ strings, using options specified in
 the @ref key_derivation_options_format.
 This is different from most other libraries,
 where keys are generated using a random number generator.
 You can still create
 keys using the random number generator with this library, but you would do so